ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain what data sources and analysis have been undertaken in the alpha stage.
+* Explain what data sources and analysis have been undertaken in the alpha stage.
-* explain how the shape of the service has influenced the choice of metrics, data points and data sources.
+* Explain how the shape of the service has influenced the choice of metrics, data points and data sources.
-* explain the choice of analysis tools used in the beta (and alpha if appropriate).
+* Explain the choice of analysis tools used in the beta (and alpha if appropriate).
-* show that appropriate information security and privacy issues have been addressed.
+* Show that appropriate information security and privacy issues have been addressed.
-* explain how they have modelled user journeys and will track progression through the service so they can identify completions and areas of poor performance in the beta.
+* Explain how they have modelled user journeys and will track progression through the service so they can identify completions and areas of poor performance in the beta.
-* talk clearly about evidence from qualitative and quantitative data, what they learned from these sources and what changes to user needs/improvements they identified.
+* Talk clearly about evidence from qualitative and quantitative data, what they learned from these sources and what changes to user needs/improvements they identified.
-* talk through how these were prioritised and what features were changed or implemented.
+* Talk through how these were prioritised and what features were changed or implemented.
-* talk about the ongoing roadmap for performance analysis, and explain who in the team is responsible for identifying actionable data insights during the beta, including for assisted digital support.
+* Talk about the ongoing roadmap for performance analysis, and explain who in the team is responsible for identifying actionable data insights during the beta, including for assisted digital support.
-* explain the next performance analysis user story.
+* Explain the next performance analysis user story.
-* show they have discussed and agreed start and end pages with GOV.UK and these are optimised.
+* Show they have discussed and agreed start and end pages with GOV.UK and these are optimised.

 ## Point 16: Identify performance indicators for the service, including the 4 mandatory key performance indicators (KPIs) defined in the manual.
 Establish a benchmark for each metric and make a plan to enable improvements.